1) Where am I?

 3) What do I need to do to get there?

-After a certain point, I lost count of the number of times a student and/or parent looked at me wide-eyed and told me earnestly that they or their child really wanted to do well.
+As a tutor, I lost count of the number of times a student and/or parent looked at me wide-eyed and told me earnestly that they or their child really wanted to do well.

 Obviously.
 I never worked with a student who didn’t want do well.